LinhQuach13/zillow_clustering_project/README.md

 #### Data Dictionary

 - This is a data dictionary as a reference for the variables used within in the data set.
+A sample of what is included in data dictionary is below.
+Please refer to zillow_data_dictionary.csv for more details.

  |   Target    |  Data Type   | Description    |